This post may contain affiliate links.

 Are you wondering how to stop condensation on your RV windows?
 Finding mildew in your camper's closet?
 Trying to discover the cause of your damp mattress?

 - Warm, moist air from outside entering a cold RV and hitting cold interior walls and windows.
-This can happen when it's hot and humid outside and air conditioned inside (or in early spring when RV is still cold inside from being in storage all winter).
+This can happen when it's hot and humid outside and air-conditioned inside.
+Or it can happen in early spring when the RV is still cold inside from being in storage all winter.

-- Warm, moist air produced inside an RV hitting cold interior walls and windows.
-This often happens when people use RVs with poorly insulated walls and single-pane windows for winter camping or for full time living in cold climates.
+- Warm, moist air is produced inside an RV hitting cold interior walls and windows.
+This often happens when people use RVs with poorly insulated walls, camp in cold climates, or are using single-pane windows for winter camping.

 The best way to stop condensation is to eliminate its cause.
-All of the tricks and techniques for doing that really boil down to two things:
+This boils down to two actions:

 - Reduce indoor humidity.